WP 2: Use of organic waste resources as fertiliser

-For nitrogen , we will test the ability of incubation experiments, chemical extraction methods and spectrometric methods to predict fertilisation effects.
+For nitrogen , we will also test the ability of incubation experiments, chemical extraction methods and spectrometric methods to predict fertilisation effects of new fertiliser products.

 For phosphorus, we aim at verifying previous suggestions to predict fertilisation effects by the fraction of phosphorus being soluble in 0.5 M NaHCO3 (Olsen P method).

-Finally, we aim at developing guideline models for balanced nutrition application, when waste resources are used as fertiliser in agriculture.
+Finally, we aim at developing guideline models for balanced nutrition application with waste-based fertiliser products.